Katy’s amazing 2 year update – less drugs, better life

 Katy Right.
 Well there has been you know there’s been times when like I went on a hike with my nephews.
 I know it’s a couple miles and then I when I came back I was limping.
 And then like the next morning I was still limping.
 But on those days I went to the earliest Bikram class available and I would just lay down on my mat throughout the entire series and I would do the floor series because it was hard to do the standing.
 And just being in the hot room was great for me.
 And then within a couple days I mean within the next day or so like I was up on my feet again perfectly normal so yeah the Bikram is what definitelyme keeps me going.

-Clint I have a a a little bit of a pipe dream that may come into fruition in the next 12 months which is that I am thinking about having people come and stay near where my family and I are going to be living in Florida in just just a few weeks from when we’re recording this so from July 2019 it’ll be onwards we’re going to be living in Florida for a period of time and I have a thought about you know it’s where we live is a holiday location right.
+Clint I have a little bit of a pipe dream that may come into fruition in the next 12 months which is that I am thinking about having people come and stay near where my family and I are going to be living in Florida in just just a few weeks from when we’re recording this so from July 2019 it’ll be onwards we’re going to be living in Florida for a period of time and I have a thought about you know it’s where we live is a holiday location right.
 So we’re in sort of south Florida right near the beach and it’s a place that people come on vacation in the US especially during the summer months of July and August and so on and so I’ve had the idea that people can come stay at an Air BnB just near where where we live and come with me each day to Bikram get the get the feeling of of team that we can have by having a few people at a time, do Bikram every day get green juices afterwards spend the rest of day just chillin down the beach increase Vitamin D. Talking about plans with foods to improve eating and and I think that that as a kind of you know unique style of of health retreat where we’re all doing their own thing but we meet each day and we get things done and we improve and we share ideas and stuff.
 Maybe something I might be looking at.
 So and the point of saying all that is maybe to get a little feedback if anyone’s listening or watching that be interested in participating in that certainly shoot me an email.

 Clint But the other point of it is that part of the core foundation of that is that it facilitates daily Bikram yoga.
 Okay so you know you sometimes have to travel to get the best possible physical activity in your life.
 I’ve recommended to some people who are really struggling and they say look I’m doing the diet.
 I’ve taken some of these supplements to help but this isn’t working.
 And I say what exercise do you do.
 It’s difficult because of this that and the other.
 Like seriously.
 Pull some dollars together.
 Go on a holiday where you can go to Bikram Yoga everyday because if anyone ever is an example of what it can do it’s you.
 And so let’s just move.
 Let’s let’s we’ll come back to the Viking and perhaps if we have time because you got off that just by doing all the same sort of things that helped you get off the Enbrel and the.
 And and the Viking and same sort of thing.
 So let’s talk about your yoga because you’ve taken it to a whole new level since we last communicated.
 Talk abou rwhat you’ve done on a yoga front.
 You competitions, the help you’ve received and all the friendships that you’ve made at your studio and so on.